Boxer

 Agility, Obedience, Conformation, Rally

 The average lifespan of a Boxer is around 10 to 12 years.
-With proper care, including regular veterinary check-ups, a balanced diet, and exercise, many Boxers can live healthy, fulfilling lives.
-It's essential for owners to be aware of potential health issues that can affect the breed, such as heart conditions and certain cancers.
+With proper care, including regular veterinary check-ups and a balanced diet, many Boxers can live healthy lives into their senior years.

 Boxers are moderate shedders, with their short coat requiring minimal grooming.
-Regular brushing helps to manage shedding and keeps their coat healthy.
-Owners should also be aware that seasonal changes may lead to increased shedding, necessitating more frequent grooming during those times.
+Regular brushing helps manage shedding and keeps their coat healthy.
+Bathing should be done as needed to maintain cleanliness.

 RightPaw